 - Application is almost always uneven – you’ll see areas where the material is thicker or thinner than the rest of the truck.
 If it’s too thin or too thick, it will fail

 - There are no do-overs.
-If you mess up, you own your mistake.
+If you make a mistake, you own that mistake.

 The Pros